Develop or Renew a Faculty-Led Embedded Program

 Your electronic signature is required on the following materials:

-Once your pre-decision requirements are submitted, reviewed, and approved, the course proposal will be moved into "committed" status which means the initial program information and approval from the unit's academic leadership meet the requirements of the University and Global Programs.
+Once your pre-decision requirements are submitted, reviewed, and approved, the course proposal will be moved into "committed" status which means the initial program information and approval from the unit's academic leadership meet the requirements of the University and Penn State Global.
 The post-decision phase refers to the time after your proposal has been approved in the system.
 During this phase, there are a number of essential items to submit, and this section explains many of them.

 Requirements

-In order to best serve the program participants, Global Programs requires essential program information to be submitted in a timely manner.
+In order to best serve the program participants, Education Abroad requires essential program information to be submitted in a timely manner.
 The requirements to be completed before departure are as follows:

 Embedded Course Proposal Deadlines